cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 The Preferred Serialization always uses the shortest of the major type 0 encodings available for an unsigned integer.
-The intention is that there is no semantic difference between the major type 0 encodings, and there also is no semantic difference between major type 0 and tag 2.
+The intention is that there is no semantic difference between the different major type 0 encodings of the same value, and there also is no semantic difference between major type 0 and tag 2.
 This means that Preferred Serialization always uses major type 0 over tag 2 when possible, and the shortest encoding of these (and thus no leading zero bytes for the tagged encodings).